slamice/wri/hipsters/random.md

 Story:

-Issam is between two worlds.
+Om is between two worlds.
 A fantasy yuppie lifestyle and a hipster dumpster dream.
 In a world of misfits, strange characters and lazy people, he brushes shoulders with them as he passes, leading to his ultimate conclusion of where he belongs.

 It begins with him facing off his fears of doubt and loneliness.
 He works in an office but is still detached from the environment.
 He has friends from university but they fit in with the rest of the drunken hipster miscreants, all dating each other.
 He goes to concerts, plays in concerts, goes to crappy breakfast places.
 Eventually it all breaks down.
 He